knzhou/academic-kickstart/content/answers/answers.md

 +++

-Here are some answers I've written on [Physics StackExchange](https://physics.stackexchange.com/users/83398/knzhou), organized by prerequisites.
+Here are some answers I've written on [Physics StackExchange](https://physics.stackexchange.com/users/83398/knzhou).

 ### Conceptual
 - [Why are muons considered to be elementary particles in the Standard Model?](https://physics.stackexchange.com/a/274942/83398)